Virus Activity in the Coachella Valley

 The District uses mosquito traps (CDC - CO2-baited traps and gravid traps) as part of our surveillance program to detect arbovirus activity.
 The traps are set up throughout the Coachella Valley in both urban and rural habitats.
 The map displays within a quarter mile the locations where mosquitoes have tested positive for WNV this year.

 |Human cases in Coachella Valley||0||0|

 Balloons represent mosquito trap sites where West Nile virus- and St. Louis encephalitis-positive mosquitoes have been collected (red is for WNV and blue is for SLE.
-Balloons are within a quarter mile of actual sites).
+Balloons are within a quarter-mile of actual sites).

-The geographical representation of this map and/or drawing is provided for informational purposes only and should be used for Reference only.
+The geographical representation of this map and/or drawing is provided for informational purposes only and should be used for reference only.
 Any information represented here is not guaranteed to be accurate or current.
 No reliance on angles, distances, area sizes or other land survey data should be assumed without verification by the user.
-Neither the Coachella Valley Mosquito & Vector Control District nor the Coachella Valley Mosquito & Vector Control District Information Technology Department accepts any responsibility for errors or omissions.
+Neither the Coachella Valley Mosquito & Vector Control District nor the Coachella Valley Mosquito & Vector Control District Information Technology Department accept any responsibility for errors or omissions.
 This webpage may not be reproduced, edited, or otherwise altered in any way without advanced permission of the Coachella Valley Mosquito & Vector Control District Information Technology Department.